MrTambe/digital-logic-repo/CONTRIBUTING.md

 **Review Process:**

-*   maintainers will review your PR within 3-5 business days.
+* Project maintainers will review your PR within 3-5 business days.
 * We may request changes (e.g., "Please add comments explaining the state transitions").
 Don't be discouraged!
 This is part of the engineering process.
 * Once approved, a maintainer will merge your PR into `main`.

-Thank you for contributing to the education of future computer engineers!
+Thank you for contributing to the community of digital logic engineers!

 ```